 The interest in social recruitment is on the rise!

-2020 is the year of meaningful social impact driven by the wider recruitment industry and one of the companies leading through direct action is Radical Recruit, founded by Emma Freivogel.
-As a social recruitment consultancy, their mission is to represent those who are underrepresented in the labour market.
+2020 is the year of meaningful social impact driven by the wider recruitment industry.
+One of the companies leading through direct action is Radical Recruit founded by Emma Freivogel.
+As a social recruitment consultancy with their mission being to represent those who are underrepresented in the labour market.
 With such a powerful manifesto, we just had to find out more!

-We follow with why Radical Recruit? – and Emma tells us that she has “always worked with disadvantaged communities” and “I’ve always been passionate about working with vulnerable people and mobilising people out of poverty”.
-Then she tells us the story of her, now Advisor, Chanel and it’s both powerful and inspirational!
+We follow with why Radical Recruit?.
+Emma tells us that she has “always worked with disadvantaged communities”, “I’ve always been passionate about working with vulnerable people and mobilising people out of poverty”.
+Emma shares her story, of her now Advisor, Chanel and it’s both powerful and inspirational!

 Ethical companies are always looking to learn and improve

-Just to distinguish between the show’s title and Emma’s reference to social recruitment, we ask her to define the difference and she tells us, “social recruitment refers to an ethical recruitment practice, were the policy and process that is fair and inclusive for every different type of job seeker regardless of their background and experience”.
+To distinguish between the show’s title and Emma’s reference to social recruitment, we ask her to define the difference.
+Emma’s response “social recruitment refers to an ethical recruitment practice, where the policy and process that is fair and inclusive for every different type of job seeker regardless of their background and experience”.

-Talking more broadly about the experience that companies have engaged with her and the team, she tells us that the first question she asks is “why do you want to work with Radical and other companies doing this piece” as she mentions that sometimes it’s viewed as a “charitable exchange” which is a misconception as “candidates want to secure the roles on their own merit!”.
+Talking more broadly about the experience that companies have engaged with her and the team, she tells us the first question she asks is “why do you want to work with Radical and other companies doing this piece”.
+As she mentions that sometimes it’s viewed as a “charitable exchange” which is a misconception “candidates want to secure the roles on their own merit!”.

-We progress, through a great question, to what is an ethical business? and Emma’s opinion is that “businesses behaviours and actions define their own status when it comes to being ethical” – “ethical businesses are those that attempt to do the right thing, and when they fail, they aim to improve their practices”.
+We progress through to a great question.
+What is an ethical business?.
+Emma’s opinion is that “businesses behaviours and actions define their own status when it comes to being ethical”.
+“Ethical businesses are those that attempt to do the right thing, and when they fail they aim to improve their practices”.

-One question that really helped to differentiate Radical Recruit from mainstream recruitment companies was posed by Katrina as she asked, what do you do differently that sets you apart? and Emma tells us “we have an honest conversation with the candidate to asses whether they are work-ready” because “we are really serious about getting people into work”.
+One question that really helped to differentiate Radical Recruit from mainstream recruitment companies was posed by Katrina “what do you do differently that sets you apart?”.
+Emma explains that “we have an honest conversation with the candidate to asses whether they are work-ready” “because we are really serious about getting people into work”.